In a nutshell.

 Earlier on I worked on Banamo - a secured social platform designed for mobile devices.
 As it was a startup apart from coding I was doing all sorts of work (hiring new team members, choosing technology etc.).

 My most successful side project so far is 12Hours, Android widget that shows events from chosen calendar on a analog clock dial.
 In the first week after release it was downloaded over 30 000 times, with 1200 reviews (on avarage 4.5).
-It was post of a day on AndroidPolice.com, as well as on many other Android portals.
+It was selected as the best app of a month on AndroidPolice.com, as featured as well on many other Android portals.

 Apart from strict coding I'm GDG organizer, and a Bitcoin enthusiast, both of them had a big influance on my programming projects.

 Quality vs Quantity